1slam10/on-esports-test/README.md

 OR

-Just use the [link](https://discord.com/api/oauth2/authorize?client_id=1203244936498257930&permissions=8&scope=bot) to add the bot to your server! ( But it is not currently hosted anywhere, so run it locally for now, lol )
+Just use the [link](https://discord.com/api/oauth2/authorize?client_id=1203244936498257930&permissions=8&scope=bot) to add the bot to your server! ( But it is not currently hosted anywhere, so run it locally for now )

 ### Voila!